AtillaYasar/elevenlabs-usage/README.md

 ### API related
 - easy, clean access to all data, meaning:
-  + full text search over all generated audio in history
+  + there is history, voice names, training samples, generated audio and associated text for a voice, settings for a specific audio;
-  + for any given voice, getting settings, training samples, all generated text
+    - i want some representation of data where i can access and search over all of that in an easy way

 ### general audio related
 - crop audios using text